We are delighted that you are considering Loyola Preparatory School for your child and are pleased to provide admissions information below.

 Parents should note that in Kindergarten there is provision for half-day attendance.
 Morning sessions are from 8.30am until 12.30pm including lunch.
-However, parents may if they so wish elect to collect pupils before lunch at 11.30am.

 Other candidates are invited to spend a day at the school during which an assessment of their present standard and likely potential takes place in order to ensure that they will benefit from the education that is offered here.

 Interviews continue until the number of allocated places is filled.
 Precedence will be given to candidates whose parents are committed under normal circumstances to remaining at the school until Year 6 (Rudiments).